Pandora Papers: Blairs saved £312,000 stamp duty in property deal

 The revelation is contained in the Pandora Papers, a leak detailing the work of companies offering offshore financial services in the British Virgin Islands, Singapore, Panama, Belize, Switzerland and other countries.

-BBC Panorama in a joint investigation with the Guardian and other media partners have had access to 12 million files.
+BBC Panorama in a joint investigation with the Guardian and other media partners have had access to nearly 12 million files and documents.

 Since leaving Downing Street in 2007, the Blairs have built up a significant property portfolio.
 Altogether they are reported to have spent more than £30m on 38 residential properties before they bought the office.